In this tutorial, I will explain the installation & configuration of the Gatling Testing Tool.

-First of all, we need to install Gatling from command-line or from this link
+First of all, we need to install Gatling from the command line or from this link.

-After running ./gatling.sh command, you will see simulation number prompt text to select simulation number from shown list, and you can give a short description for this run.
+After running the ./gatling.sh command, you will see simulation number prompt text to select simulation number from the shown list, and you can give a short description for this run.